Skip to main content

 Metformin is a very popular medication prescribed for the management of Type 2 diabetes mellitus.
 The combination of metformin with ondansetron may increase the blood levels of metformin, such that individuals on concomitant therapy must be monitored for metformin effects or toxicities.
 A pharmacokinetic study of individuals receiving ondansetron daily demonstrated increased metformin exposure and maximum serum concentrations in 21% of individuals and decreased metformin renal elimination in 36% of participants.
 This has implications for individuals, including lower blood glucose levels, which can result in serious effects.
 The mechanism of this interaction is believed to be inhibition of specific transporters in the body by ondansetron, responsible for active renal elimination of metformin.

 It’s important to note that these lists are not all-inclusive.
-Always check with a healthcare professional for any drug-drug interactions
+Always check with a healthcare professional for questions about any drug-drug interactions, especially when you start a new drug.

 Ondansetron food interactions

-Ondansetron may be absorbed slightly better when taken with food but can be taken without consideration in meals.
-Its adverse effects may cause constipation or diarrhea, which, coupled with its indication for nausea and vomiting, may preclude an ability to take with meals.
+Ondansetron may be absorbed slightly better when taken with food but can be taken without considering meals.
+Its adverse effects may cause constipation or diarrhea, which, coupled with its indication for nausea and vomiting, may preclude the ability to take it with meals.
+Those with severe nausea may be unable to eat food.

 Other ondansetron interactions